wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 Tested up to: 4.0
 License: GPLv2 or later
 License URI: //www.gnu.org/licenses/gpl-2.0.html
-wordpress plugin wp global hide admin tool bar add global options to hide front and back end admin bar or toolbar according to your own user roles
+wordpress plugin wp global hide admin tool bar add options to disable front end adminbar or toolbar according to your own user roles
 == Description ==
-This Plugin add Global Options to Hide Front End Admin Bar or Toolbar According to Your Own User Roles.
-To remove the back end Toolbar (Admin Bar) use the included BRUTE FORCE PLUGIN.
-Part of coding of BRUTE FORCE plugin was derived directly from [sLa NGjI's](//slangji.wordpress.com/) [WP Admin Bar Removal](//wordpress.org/plugins/wp-admin-bar-removal/) / [WP Toolbar Removal](//wordpress.org/plugins/wp-Toolbar-removal/) / [Disable Admin Bar and ToolBar](//wordpress.org/plugins/toolbar-removal-completely-disable/) plugins, and was released under GPLv2 or later: this plugin use same License GPLv2 or later.
+This plugin add global options to hide front end admin bar or toolbar according to your own user roles.
+To remove the back end use the included BRUTE FORCE PLUGIN.
+Part of coding of BRUTE FORCE PLUGIN was derived directly from [sLa NGjI's](//slangji.wordpress.com/) [WP Admin Bar Removal](//wordpress.org/plugins/wp-admin-bar-removal/) / [WP Toolbar Removal](//wordpress.org/plugins/wp-Toolbar-removal/) / [Disable Admin Bar and ToolBar](//wordpress.org/plugins/toolbar-removal-completely-disable/) plugins, and was released under GPLv2 or later: this plugin use same License GPLv2 or later.
 [Read More Here](//wordpress.org/support/topic/brute-force-plugin-license-infringement/)

-Add an option to the Settings Menu to globally turn off the front end Toolbar and/or turn off the user option in the profile to show Toolbar.

-Brute Force plugin (included), removes ALL Toolbars (admin and front end) as well as the profile user option.
-No settings are available for this plugin.
-WordPress does not provide an easy method to remove the Admin Tool Bar in the back end, so this plugin takes a different approach to override it!
+Remember that it may become obsolete when the Core Team adds it their own global options [features are being developed plugins first](//make.wordpress.org/core/features-as-plugins/).

-= Standard Plugin Features (FRONT END HIDER): =
+= Standard Plugin Features (FRONT END HIDER) =

 * Hide Frontend Toolbar for logged in users according to your own roles
-* Hide Your Profile "Show Toolbar when viewing site" on User Page (Beta)
+* Hide Your Profile "Show Toolbar when viewing site" on User Page
 * Settings Page with Plugin Options Control Panel
+* Settings Auto Clean Plugin
+* Work on all WordPress version from 3.1+ to 3.9+
+* Compatible with bbPress and BuddyPress
+* Ready to phpBB Integration

-= Optional Plugin Features (BRUTE FORCE PLUGIN): =
+= External Plugin Features (BRUTE FORCE BACK END DISABLER) =

-* Disable Admin Tool Bar
-* Disable Frontend and Back End Admin Tool Bar for all users
+* Disable Front and Back End Admin Tool Bar for all user roles
-* Hide Your Profile "Show Toolbar when viewing site" on User Page (Beta)
+* Hide Your Profile "Show Toolbar when viewing site" on User Page
 * Works with WordPress 3.8+ Mobile Responsive Interface
 * Settings Free Plugin
+* Work on all WordPress version from 3.1+ to 3.9+
+* Compatible with bbPress and BuddyPress
+* Ready to phpBB Integration

-= TROUBLESHOOTING: =
+= TROUBLESHOOTING =

-* Do not use both plugins at the same time.
+* Do not use both plugins at the same time!

 * [My Others WordPress Plugins](//slangji.wordpress.com/plugins/)
  * [WP Overview (lite)](//wordpress.org/plugins/wp-overview-lite/)